Early voting Options

 Make Sure Your Vote Counts

-All Kansas registered voters are eligible to vote by Advance Ballot.
-If you vote in advance, you are not eligible to vote again at a polling place.
-However, if you apply to vote in advance and do not, you are still eligible to vote at a polling place.
+All Kansas registered voters are eligible to vote an Early Ballot.
+If you vote early, you are not eligible to vote again at a polling place.
+However, if you apply to vote early and do not, you are still eligible to vote at a polling place.
 Do not attempt to vote more than once at any election.
 Voting more than once at any election is a crime.

 Wyandotte County voters have two options for casting their ballot before Election Day.